 Over 90 percent of the gifts to this fund are annual gifts between $10 to $250.
 With the collective power of thousands of USD alumni, we have the ability to ensure future Toreros a USD experience.

 Make a difference today.
 Give to the Alumni Endowed Scholarship Fund

 Meet the recipients of the 2015-2016 Alumni Endowed Scholarship Fund:

 Alexa Argumedo '16

-Alexa Argumedo is a senior at the University of San Diego.
-She plans to graduate with a major in Communication Studies and a minor in Sociology.
+Alexa Argumedo is a senior majoring in Communication Studies with a minor in Sociology.
 Last year, Alexa, along with three of her fellow classmates, founded USD’s first Habitat for Humanity chapter and she currently serves as President.
 The chapter focuses on building affordable housing throughout the San Diego County.
-Besides volunteering with HFH, she has spent time with USD’s United Front Multicultural Center, where she has helped set up a diversity banquet as well as a UFMC Formal.
-For the past three years, she has also worked at the Registrar’s Office as a student administrative assistant, where she answers emails, calls, and create verification letters of enrollment for USD students.
+In addition, she helps with the United Front Multicultural Center Diversity Banquet as well as a UFMC Formal.
+She also works at the Registrar’s Office.
 In the near future, she hopes to pursue a career in corporate social responsibility.
 It is her dream to stay in San Diego and work with an organization or corporation that values diversity and sustainability.

 Tori Berba '17

 Tori Berba is currently a sophomore majoring in Behavioral Neuroscience and minoring in Music.
 She is also involved in Women’s Ensemble, USD’s Medical Brigades, and Founder’s Chapel Choir as a cantor.
 She wishes to use the opportunities that USD has blessed her with to pursue a career in medicine, focusing on children with developmental disorders.